darcane/filamentTracker/docs/DATA_MODELS.md

   expires_at: string;            // ISO timestamp of expiration (30 days)
   created_at: string;            // ISO timestamp of creation
-  last_used: string;             // ISO timestamp of last use }
+  last_used: string;             // ISO timestamp of last use
+  remember_me: number;           // Boolean as integer (0/1) - persist cookies or use session cookies }
 ```